Christian Burns: Career

-In 2012, Burns began a collaboration with BT on a single entitled All Hail the Silence, eventually leading to a full studio album initially set for release in the late summer or fall of 2012, but was postponed until after both are done with their solo albums.
-All Hail the Silence and the subsequent album are notable in that they were created using analog synthesizers without the aid of a computer.
+In 2012, Burns began a collaboration with BT on a single entitled "All Hail the Silence," eventually leading to a full studio album initially set for release in the late summer or fall of 2012, but was postponed until after both are done with their solo albums.
+"All Hail the Silence" and the subsequent album are notable in that they were created using analog synthesizers without the aid of a computer.
 On 21 July 2014, Transeau and Burns announced that their band would be touring with Erasure in the fall of 2014 for the album The Violet Flame.
 On 24 August 2016 the band announced that they would release a limited edition colored 12" vinyl collectible extended play entitled AHTS-001 with Shopify on 19 September 2016.
-On 28 September 2018 the band released their first official single, "Diamonds in the Snow", along with its accompanying music video.
+On 28 September 2018, the band released their first official single, "Diamonds in the Snow", along with its accompanying music video.
 The band's first album, Daggers, was released on 18 January 2019.

 In 2016, Burns, instrumentalist Jonathan Radford Mead and drummer Ash Soan formed a band called The Blind Love.
 Their first song, "Without You", was released and premiered on the episode "Coming Home Was a Mistake" on the television series The Vampire Diaries.
 Their next song, "Run (Where the Lights Are)", premiered on 30 November 2016 on the episode "Interference" for the television series Frequency.
 A third song, "Wild Horses", was released on 2 April 2018.
 Their first extended play was released on 14 May 2018.
 The second extended play was released on 13 August 2018.
 The band released two new singles in 2020 – "The Long Way Home" and "Surrender".

 In 2018, Burns and songwriter/producer Steve Chrisanthou formed a duo called Fear The Hopeful, and released an EP called "Wait For Love".

-Burns recently reunited with members Barry and McNally for a tour and a new BBMak album, Powerstation, the same year.
-Burns also announced a solo album to be released by Black Hole Recordings in 2019.
-That album ended up being Love Songs from Suburbia, which was set for release on 4 June.
+Burns announced a solo album to be released by Black Hole Recordings in 2019.
+The album, titled Love Songs from Suburbia, was released on 4 June 2021.
 The album hit #1 on the iTunes US dance album chart shortly after release.

+Burns reunited with members Barry and McNally in 2020 for a tour and a new BBMak album, Powerstation, the same year.

+In March 2023, Burns and BT formed a sub-label for Black Hole Recordings, KSS3TE Recordings.

+Burns collaborated with Cosmic Gate on the song Brave, which was first played at A State of Trance in March 2024.